 In the same vein, swapping out your face towels often is an important part of keeping your skin acne-free.
 The kind of towel you use can affect your skin, too—opt for soft terry or bamboo versions, and stock up so you can rotate and wash them often.

 First of all, put down the toothpaste.
 Dr. Rabkin says that using toothpaste as a DIY spot treatment is counterproductive—it can actually cause a skin burn, which can leave a hyperpigmentation mark and take up to two months to fade.
 So, ignore everything you’ve read on Pinterest, and step away from the minty breath freshener.
 Instead, try mustard—yes, mustard.
 “It’s a great source of salicylic acid, which is an effective acne-fighting ingredient,” Dr. Rabkin says.
+It also has turmeric which is anti-inflammatory.
 “When treating pimples, apply a dab of mustard or even mustard powder on the affected spot.
 Leave it on for 10-15 minutes, then wash off with cool water.”

 Say it with us: You are what you eat.
 “Acne thrives in acidic environments, so eating an alkaline diet that’s rich in leafy greens and low in processed foods helps balance the skin and lessen acne breakouts,” Parker says.
 You can also treat your skin’s pH levels topically—our derm-approved guide will show you how.

 Have you heard of any of these tips?
 Click here for the best foundations for acne-prone skin!